Mohamed-G-AlNagar/Read_Corner_Book_Store/README.md

 2. **Book Management**
    - CRUD operations for books
    - Search and filter by category, author, and title
-   - Image upload for book covers
+   - `Image upload to cloud for book covers`
 3. **Shopping Cart**
    - Add, remove, update items in the cart
 4. **Order Management**
-   - Create orders from cart with Stripe integration
+   - Create orders from cart with `Stripe integration`
    - Order status management
 5. **User Management**
    - CRUD operations for users